msymeonides/Migrate3D/README.md

 Migrate3D was created with ease of use in mind, to that end a graphical user interface (GUI) was implemented.
 This includes easy file open dialogs, user-adjustable parameters, and a progress bar.
 We welcome feedback and intend to support the program as resources allow.

-Migrate3D was developed by Matthew Kinahan and Menelaos Symeonides at the University of Vermont, funded by NIH R21-AI152816 and NIH R56-AI172486 (PI: Markus Thali).
+Migrate3D was developed by Matthew Kinahan, Emily Mynar, and Menelaos Symeonides at the University of Vermont, funded by NIH R21-AI152816 and NIH R56-AI172486 (PI: Markus Thali).

+## Input Files

+### Segments
+Segments input files should be a .csv with cell ID, time, X, Y, and Z coordinates.
+Please ensure that column headers are in the first row of the .csv file input.

+### Categories
+Categories input files should be a .csv with cell ID and cell category (No categories file is necessary to run the program).
+Please ensure that column headers are in the first row of the .csv file input.

 ## Dependencies